alex-bellon/wikipedia/wikipedia.md

 ### Attacks

+[Billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack) - a type of denial-of-service (DoS) attack which is aimed at parsers of XML documents.

+[Email bomb](https://en.wikipedia.org/wiki/Email_bomb) - a form of net abuse consisting of sending huge volumes of email to an address in an attempt to overflow the mailbox or overwhelm the server where the email address is hosted in a denial-of-service attack (DoS attack).

 [Fork bomb](https://en.wikipedia.org/wiki/Fork_bomb) - a denial-of-service attack wherein a process continually replicates itself to deplete available system resources, slowing down or crashing the system due to resource starvation.

 [R-U-Dead-Yet Attack](https://en.wikipedia.org/wiki/R-U-Dead-Yet) - Low and slow DoS attack